carbon-design-system/carbon/src/components/form/README.md

 #### Fieldset and Legend

 It's best practice to wrap any groups of checkboxes or radio inputs with `<fieldset>` and use `<legend>` to label the group.
+This best practice applies mainly to composing forms where users are submitting data.

 Here's an example from [MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/How_to_structure_an_HTML_form) that explains why this is a best practice.